How Long Does It Take to Lower Cholesterol?

 Quick Answer

 3–6 months with diet and lifestyle changes.
-Statins lower LDL by 30–50% within 4–6 weeks.
-Full effect of medication reached at 6–8 weeks.
+Statins can lower LDL cholesterol by 30–50% within 4–6 weeks.
+Significant dietary changes can reduce levels in 4–12 weeks.

 Quick Answer

 Cholesterol levels can begin improving within 4–6 weeks with medication or significant lifestyle changes.
-Statins lower LDL ("bad") cholesterol by 30–50% within 4–6 weeks, with full effect at 6–8 weeks.
+Statins lower LDL ("bad") cholesterol by 30–50% within 4–6 weeks.
 Diet and exercise alone typically take 3–6 months to show meaningful results.
 Most doctors recheck levels at 4–12 weeks after starting treatment.

 Timeline by Approach